wither/obsidian-notes/05-Boxes/HTB/Forest.md

 >[!info] Important to note, `-Credential` using `wither`'s credential object was vital here for the attack to work, as I needed `Add-DomainObjectAcl` to run under the context of that account (as it was a member of "Exchange Windows Permissions" and thus had permission to modify ACLs) and not `svc-alfresco`.

-And use it to dump the `Administrator`'s password hash.
+And therefore to request the `Administrator`'s password hash from the DC.
 ```bash
 wither@kali:~/CTF/HTB/Forest/files$ secretsdump.py 'HTB'/'wither':'password'@'FOREST'